Morris Isis: Isis Series II (1956–58)

-The Morris Isis Series II was based on the Morris Oxford Series III body but with longer wheelbase and front wings and bonnet to accommodate the 6-cylinder engine.
+The Morris Isis Series II was based on the Morris Oxford Series III body but again with longer wheelbase and differing front wings and bonnet to accommodate the larger, six-cylinder engine.

 In line with changes to the corresponding Oxford line, BMC redesigned the Isis for 1956 with updated styling including a more elaborate mesh grille, chrome side strips and small fins.
 The engine power increased to 90 bhp.
 An automatic transmission option was also added.
 The manual version had a four-speed box operated by a short gearstick on the right-hand side of the front bench seat.
 The handbrake lever was just behind the gearstick.
 Sales remained weak, and the line ended in 1958.

 A de luxe saloon with overdrive tested by British magazine The Motor in 1956 had a top speed of 90 mph and could accelerate from 0–60 mph in 17.6 seconds.
 A fuel consumption of 26.2 mpgimp was recorded.
 The test car cost £1025 including taxes.
 The overdrive unit had added £63 to the price.

 There was also a Traveller version with similar rear design to the Morris Oxford Estate car.
 The Isis Traveller accommodated the spare wheel either within the rear well or, when it was required to use this region for a passenger (the small floor area was hinged with a padded underside so that the passenger faced "backwards"), then the spare would be attached to the nearside, again to the rear of the vehicle.
 In this way it would be possible to accommodate two adult passengers on the front bench seat next to the driver, three in the middle rear bench seat and one in the very back.